The Kurita Group Approach

-The Company requires its suppliers to understand its compliance activities such as observing the Subcontract Act and confidential information management, and confirms the appropriateness of its transactions with them by conducting Surveys on Transactions with Kurita Water Industries Ltd. This survey targets suppliers who fall under the category of subcontractors as provided in the Subcontract Act and is conducted once a year by the secretariat of the E&S Committee, which is in charge of compliance activities.
-In fiscal 2018, the survey was sent out to 952 companies, of which 667 responded for a response rate of 70%.
-If the E&S Committee secretariat considers a status check or improvement to be necessary in some cases after confirming the responses, it instructs the relevant department to respond and conducts a follow-up check on the result of the response.
+The Company requires its suppliers to understand its compliance activities such as observing the Subcontract Act and confidential information management, and confirms the appropriateness of its transactions with them by conducting Surveys on Transactions with Kurita Water Industries Ltd. This survey targets suppliers who fall under the category of subcontractors as provided in the Subcontract Act and is conducted once a year by the E&S Committee, which is in charge of compliance activities.
+In the event that status checks or improvements are deemed necessary after responses are confirmed, the E&S Committee instructs the relevant department to respond and conducts a follow-up check on the result of the response.

 Public-Interest Whistle-Blowing and Helpline

 The Company has created Public-Interest Whistle Blower Protection Rules and strives to quickly discover misconduct.
-In accordance with these rules, an advising and reporting liaison that makes use of an independent organization was established, and employees of the Company and its domestic Group companies, as well as suppliers, such as outsourcing service providers, can use the liaison.
+In accordance with these rules, an advising and reporting liaison that makes use of an independent organization was established, and employees of the Company and its domestic Group companies, as well as dispatch staff and suppliers, can use the liaison.
 A “Supplier Helpline” was also launched so that suppliers can seek advice on issues such as concerns and worries they have about business with the Kurita Group.
-The helpline was not used in fiscal 2018.